-Hampshire College grants are funded out of Hampshire's general revenue and by private gifts designated for financial aid.
+Hampshire College Grants are funded out of Hampshire's general revenue and by private gifts designated for financial aid.
 We use the FAFSA to determine eligibility for U.S. citizens and permanent residents and the CSS Profile and Noncustodial Profile, to determine eligibility for international students.
 These grants are provided after self-help (loan and work) and after all of the funds from the programs listed above have been applied.
-Hampshire grants are credited directly to the student's account.
-If the student receives a merit scholarship through the admissions office, any Hampshire grant the student is awarded will be reduced by the amount of the Merit Scholarship.
-Hampshire Grants, as referenced here and elsewhere on the College's website, refer to the Hampshire Grant, the Hampshire Opportunity Grant and the International Tuition Grant.
+Hampshire Grants are credited directly to the student's account.
+If the student receives a merit scholarship through the admissions office, any Hampshire Grant the student is offered will be reduced by the amount of the Merit Scholarship.
+Hampshire Grants, as referenced here and elsewhere on the College's website, refer to the Hampshire Grant, Hampshire Opportunity Grant, James Baldwin Grant, and the International Tuition Grant.

 Hampshire College receives funds from alumni, Hampshire families, and other individuals as well as from foundations and organizations to support its need-based grant program.
 There is no separate application for these funds.
-The financial aid office determines the recipients according to the donors' criteria, and those students receive endowed scholarships as part of their regular Hampshire grant awards.
-If a student has already received an award package from Hampshire and later receives an endowed scholarship, the Hampshire Grant will be reduced by the amount of the endowed scholarship.
+The financial aid office determines the recipients according to the donors' criteria, and those students receive endowed scholarships as part of their institutional grant aid.
+If a student has already received an aid package from Hampshire and later receives an endowed scholarship, the Hampshire Grant will be reduced by the amount of the endowed scholarship.